ki1cx/ki1cx.github.io/_posts/2018-02-19-bitcoin-correction.markdown

 ---
-layout: post
+layout: single
-title: Bitcoin - correction
+title: "Bitcoin - correction"
 description: What must go up must come down.
 Bitcoin is no different.
 But bitcoin isn't dead.
 It is gearing up for another stage of adoption.
 date:   2018-02-19 10:28:56 -0000
 categories: bitcoin